finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **get_instrument_payment_diary**
 > InstrumentPaymentDiary get_instrument_payment_diary(identifier_type, identifier, recipe_scope, recipe_code, effective_at=effective_at, as_at=as_at, scope=scope)

-[EXPERIMENTAL] GetInstrumentPaymentDiary: Get instrument payment diary
+GetInstrumentPaymentDiary: Get instrument payment diary

 Get the payment diary of a single instrument.